The Best 25 Coffee Grinders of 2022

 Check Price – Shop CoffeeCheck Price – Amazon UK

-So this is actually the Baratza Sette 270 but with built-in scales and Acaia technology.
-What this implies is that you can create and store doses actually by weight, not by time, thanks to the integrated scales.
+So this is basically the Baratza Sette 270 but with built-in scales and Acaia technology.
+What this means is that you can create and store doses actually by weight, not by time, thanks to the integrated scales.

 Features: